 In the current climate regarding the COVID-19 pandemic, this system Shoothill created became largely unutilised.
 It became abundantly clear that the system needed to be implemented properly into Super Socks’ online space.
 When Super Socks approached Shoothill for the Super Socks Live project, one of the most important requirements was that the customer would be able to see what their socks would look like prior to purchase.
 How could Shoothill ensure that the customers could correctly crop out their uploaded images and do so in a consistently fast and high-quality fashion all while entirely in the digital space?

 The answer to the problem came as a sophisticated online system that integrated with Super Socks’ existing ecommerce platform, Shopify.
-Similar to the Super Socks Live system, this system uses artificial intelligence (AI) to recognise a human or animal’s face and crops them out at a high degree of accuracy before being placed onto a photograph of a sock to give a realistic visual response, adding an element of enjoyment to the customisation and checkout process.
+Similar to the Super Socks Live system, this system uses a machine learning tool to recognise a human or animal’s face and crops them out at a high degree of accuracy before being placed onto a photograph of a sock to give a realistic visual response, adding an element of enjoyment to the customisation and checkout process.

 Artificial intelligence, by nature, is a system that is designed to act like a human being.
 In this case, the system recognises what part of an image contains a face.
 ‘Recognition’ is a commonly referenced term regarding AI in modern times, the most famous instances of recognition being facial recognition in modern technology, such as Apple’s Face ID system, a revolutionary new way of unlocking a smartphone device without having to type in a passcode.